MaskRay/wechatircd/README.md

 ![](https://maskray.me/static/2016-02-21-wechatircd/meow.jpg)

-The server serves `injector.js` and WebSocket connections on 127.0.0.1:9000 by default, which can be overriden with the `--http-port 9000` option.
-You need to change the userscript to use an alternative port.
+The server serves `injector.js` and WebSocket connections on 127.0.0.1:9000 by default, which can be overriden with `--http-listen 0.0.0.0 --http-port 9000`.

+You can enable HTTPS in two ways:

+- `--http-cert cert.pem --http-key key.pem` to make wechatircd serve HTTPS
+- Omit `--http-cert --http-key` to make wechatircd serve HTTP, and use Nginx (with HTTPS enabled) as a reverse proxy.
+In this case, you need to pass `Host:` to wechatircd (`proxy_set_header Host $http_host;`) as it changes the WebSocket URL defined in `injector.js` according to `Host:` specified by the browser.

 ## Usage